bladedancer/training/01_ModelFirst/Readme.md

-# API Builder Training 01
+# API Builder Training 01 Model First

-The goal here is to familiarize yourself with the models, endpoings and simple flow creation.
+The goal here is to familiarize yourself with the models, endpoings and model-first creation.

 ## Create a model
 Open the Models page by clicking on the Cube in the navigation bar or browse to http://localhost:8080/console/project/models and click on the +Models button.